 2. NOURISH YOUR BODY WITH PRE-BIOTICS

-3. DRINK TEA
+3. DRINK WATER + TEA

 If you suffer from constipation or slow motility, Studies from the European Journal of Pharmacology report that green tea is beneficial in reducing gastrointestinal disorders.
 The caffeine in green tea as well as Matcha Green Tea can also act as a mild laxative to get the bowels moving in the morning.

-5. NOURISH WITH COLLAGEN
+6. NOURISH WITH COLLAGEN

 Collagen is rich in glycine and glutamine which are 2 amino acids that are beneficial for promoting digestion and supporting a healthy gut barrier.
-Bone broth is also a wonderful source of both gelatine and collagen.
-The collagen and gelatine are released from the bones to help to heal the lining of our gastrointestinal tract and reduce inflammation.

-6. ENJOY A GLASS OF GREEN JUICE
+7. ENJOY A GLASS OF GREEN JUICE

 Green vegetables are rich in living phytonutrients and are highly alkalising, assisting your body to cleanse, heal and nourish in a perfect environment.
 They can also assist the body to detoxify.